 Existing Building Retrofit Projects

-Upon completion of its technical review, the purpose of which is to validate the energy savings projections are consistent with best practice methodology as defined in the Program Guide, and the projected SIR is greater than one, the program administrator will issue a project eligibility report.Back to Top
+Upon completion of its technical review as defined in the Program Guide the program administrator will issue a project eligibility report.Back to Top

 New Construction Projects